-My research examines how aquatic ecosystems, ranging from freshwater to marine, respond to environmental change and disturbance, particularly at the aquatic-terrestrial interface.
+My research examines how aquatic ecosystems, ranging from freshwater to marine, respond to disturbance and environmental change, particularly at the aquatic-terrestrial interface.
 I combine in situ instrumentation, experimental mesocosms, and a diversity of modeling approaches to monitor spatial and temporal change in aquatic environments.

 |

 Fire Impacts on Aridland StreamsAs co-leader of an NCEAS working group, I am modeling the lagged effects of wildfire, precipitation, and their interaction on stream biogeochemistry in aridland ecosystems.
-The group is also developing a conceptual framework to guide research in aridland watersheds encountering greater fire frequency and intensity.
+The group is also developing a conceptual framework to guide research in aridland watersheds encountering greater fire size and frequency.

 |